By Marcin Wojtyczka

 Procedure

-- Shout “Man Overboard” - Whoever first spotted someone going overboard should alert the rest of the crew.
+- Sound general alarm, e.g. shout “Man Overboard”." - Whoever first spotted someone going overboard should alert the rest of the crew.

 - Press the MOB button on your GPS and check that you have a track running - This saves the present position as a waypoint that you can always steer back to in case you lose sight of the casualty.
 Ideally, you should be able to do it from the cockpit so that you do not have to go below deck.

 - The person spotting the MOB point in the direction of the MOB - When another crew member gets on board it can take the role of spotter and point at the casualty meanwhile reporting distance.
-The spotter should keep pointing and not lose sight of the MOB.
+The lookout should keep pointing and not lose sight of the MOB.
+Assign more lookouts if possible.

 - Captain or the most senior person takes charge of the yacht

-- Send a DSC distress alert and a Mayday on channel 16 - Do that unless the conditions are mild, and you are sure you can easily recover the MOB.
+- Transmit Distress/Mayday on VHF / MF / HF / Inmarsat depending on your area - Do that unless the conditions are mild, and you are sure you can easily recover the MOB.
 When sailing shorthanded use handheld VHF radio kept in the cockpit so that you do not have to go below deck.

 - Check there are no lines overboard and start the engine - You have to take a few seconds before you start the engine to make sure there are no ropes overboard.
 You definitely do not want to foul the propeller.
 You can start the engine only after retrieving any warps from the water.
 Alternatively, proceed with rescue under sails.